zenml-io/terraform-aws-zenml-stack/README.md

 1. an S3 Artifact Store linked to the S3 bucket
 2. an ECR Container Registry linked to the ECR repository
+3. depending on the `orchestrator` input variable:
+  * a local Orchestrator, if `orchestrator` is set to `local`.
+This can be used in combination with the SageMaker Step Operator to selectively run some steps locally and some on SageMaker.
+  * a SageMaker Orchestrator linked to the AWS account, if `orchestrator` is set to `sagemaker` (default)
+  * a SkyPilot Orchestrator linked to the AWS account, if `orchestrator` is set to `skypilot`
-3. a SageMaker Orchestrator linked to the AWS account
+4. a SageMaker Step Operator linked to the AWS account
-4. an AWS Service Connector configured with the IAM role credentials and used to authenticate all ZenML components with the AWS account
+5. an AWS Service Connector configured with the IAM role credentials and used to authenticate all ZenML components with the AWS account

 ## 🚀 Usage